 3. Complete the Pre-registration Form

-The third step to register your business name in Nigeria is to complete the pre-registration from.
+The third step to register your business name in Nigeria is to complete the pre-registration form.
 Your pre-registration form is the first form you fill out before you can fill it online on the registration portal.
 The pre-registration form is called (CAC-BNo1).

 In the past, it took time to create reservations for business names at the Corporate Affairs and Commission but it is no longer like that now.
 Today, if you can submit your request before 5 pm, it takes the same day.
 This cost N500.